specklesystems/speckle-docs/user/revit/sending-models.md

 Again, you can also select an existing model and send data to it.
 :::

-You can also create a Speckle Model using Speckle’s web interface.
+You can also create a Speckle model using Speckle’s web interface.

 ## Selecting What to Send